Council Management Team

-The council management team is comprised of the Chief Executive and four directors, who lead the council's departments.
+The council management team is comprised of the Chief Executive and four Strategic Directors, who lead the council's departments.
+The Director of Finance and Director of Legal, HR and Audit also attend CMT meetings.

-The Chief Executive and directors are responsible for ensuring that services are delivered in accordance with strategies and policies agreed by Council and in the best interests of the community.
+The Chief Executive and Council Management Team are responsible for ensuring that services are delivered in accordance with strategies and policies agreed by Council and in the best interests of the community.

-They also play a fundamental role in determining the strategic direction of the council and makes sure we reach our goals.
+They also play a fundamental role in determining the strategic direction of the council and to ensure we reach our goals.

 Carolyn Downs is Brent Council’s Chief Executive, having taken up the position in September 2015.